joanhey/AdapterMan/README.md

 Use almost any PHP app with Workerman, without touch 1 line of code in your fw or app.

+If your app or fw use a Front Controller, 99% that will work.

 Actually working with:
 - Laravel
 - Yii2